Preparation Courses

 Will I need references?

-You will be asked for the names of two people to provide personal references.
+You will be asked for the names of two people to provide References.
 If this is difficult for you, come and discuss the issue with us

 Do I have to pass the course?

-The process for recruiting Volunteers gives you time to decide if you feel you will enjoy and have the commitment needed for home visiting.
-This applies also during the Preparation Course when any doubts can be discussed with the Coordinator and if these persist you can leave the course at any point.
+The process for recruiting Volunteers gives you time to decide if you feel you will enjoy and have the time needed for Home Visiting – this applies also during the Preparation Course when any doubts can be discussed with the Coordinator, and if these persist you can leave the course at any point.

-No. School holidays, including half term, are all avoided in the Preperation Course.
+No. School holidays, including half term, are all avoided in the Preparation Course.

 How many families will I visit?